 The President's fiscal year 2013 budget proposal includes a provision changing the tax treatment of the carried interest, namely changing the character of the income from capital gains to ordinary income.

-The Chamber supports current law and opposes changes to the tax treatment of carried interest.
-Carried interest represents the general partner’s “sweat equity” contribution to the partnership, in lieu of contributing capital.
+The Chamber opposes any changes to the tax treatment of carried interest outside the context of comprehensive tax reform.
+Further, as a matter of tax policy, carried interest represents the general partner’s “sweat equity” contribution to the partnership, in lieu of contributing capital.
 Venture capitalists risk time, money, and effort in setting up and running these funds.
 Accordingly, they have a stake in whether the fund succeeds or fails, so characterizing their carried interest as a capital interest (like investor limited partners) is appropriate.